paycoreio/docs/docs/products/hpp/customization.md

 ## Styling

 ### Displaying payment and order details

 Your payment request can include your own itemised payment details, such as an order description and amount breakdown.
 The customer can view these payment details by selecting the information icon displayed next to the amount and currency.

 ###  Preselecting or displaying payment methods

 Preselecting or displaying payment methods Which payment methods are displayed depends on the configuration setting for your merchant account; there are two options: Fixed or Flexible (also known as Fixed Split Gateway or Flexible Split Gateway).
 This feature is set up for your account by Skrill.
 For details, please contact Skrill Merchant Services.
-The Fixed option is used to specify the payment methods to display to customers in the Quick Checkout payment form (if these payment methods are available in the customer’s country).
+The Fixed option is used to specify the payment methods to display to customers in the HPP payment form (if these payment methods are available in the customer’s country).
 For example, you can display only Paysafecard, Klarna, and Rapid Transfer on the payment form instead of the generic Skrill options for the customer’s country.
 These methods will appear in the Payment method tabs where their logos will be displayed.
 For a list of currently supported alternative payment methods and their codes, see Payment method codes on page 10-9.

 ### Straight Through Redirect

-Straight Through Redirect is used with a single payment method code to automatically redirect customers to the Payment Method provider’s website without showing the Quick Checkout payment form.
+Straight Through Redirect is used with a single payment method code to automatically redirect customers to the Payment Method provider’s website without showing the HPP payment form.
 Once redirected, the customer provides their name and any other details required and then confirms the payment.
 Straight Through Redirect reduces the number of steps to complete the payment.